Semi-infinite highest weight categories: Generalizations of highest weight categories

-\begin{remark} The category $\R$ is a lower finite highest weight category in the sense of Definition~\ref{lfs} if and only if $\Ind(\R)$ is a highest weight category in the original sense of \cite{CPS} with a weight poset that is lower finite. \end{remark}
+\begin{remark} Using Corollary~\ref{globalcharcor}, it follows that $\R$ is a lower finite highest weight category with all intervals $(\lambda,\infty]$ in the weight poset being countable if and only if $\Ind(\R)$ is a highest weight category in the original sense of \cite[Def.~3.1]{CPS} with a weight poset that is lower finite.
+This is also mentioned in \cite{C2}. \end{remark}

+The following theorem gives a related characterization for lower finite fully stratified categories.
+The proof is based on the well-known proof of the homological criterion for good filtrations in the context of reductive algebra groups from \cite[Prop.~II.4.16]{J}.
+The $\Ext^2$-vanishing property needed for this is used as one of the defining properties in \cite[Def.~2.1]{RW}; see also \cite[Def.~3.1.2($\dagger$)]{C2}.
+We know already that lower finite fully stratified categories automatically satisfy the conditions of this theorem.